Back to Work

 Related Writing

-This project was documented through a multi-author research and design writing series.
-These articles capture how we framed the problem space, mapped current systems, and developed direction for stronger care coordination across transitions.
+This project is documented through a multi-author research and design writing series.
+These articles capture how we framed the problem space, mapped current systems, and developed direction for stronger care coordination across transitions!

 Outcomes

-• Strengthened confidence in service-design methods for high-stakes healthcare contexts.
+• To strengthen my confidence in service-design methods for high-stakes healthcare contexts.